 Mr. Aliseda earned his undergraduate degree from Texas A&M University and his law degree from the University of Houston Law Center.
 He is a licensed attorney in Texas and Illinois and also licensed to practice before the Court of Appeals for the Armed Forces.
 He is Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law, along with being a certified mediator, arbitrator, and litigation management professional.

-Mr. Aliseda is married to Debbie Crane Aliseda, who is the current President of the McAllen ISD School Board.
+Mr. Aliseda is married to Debbie Crane Aliseda, who is the immediate past President of the McAllen ISD School Board.
 They have five children; three are in college and two attend McAllen public schools.